GreenHacker420/gesture-canvas/README.md

   - **Dual-Hand Drawing**: Both hands with index fingers extended
 - Visual indicators showing current active gesture
 - Mouse/touch fallback for drawing when hand tracking is unavailable
+- See the [Gesture Guide](GESTURE_GUIDE.md) for detailed instructions on using hand gestures

 ### User Interface
 - Responsive design that works on desktop and mobile devices
 - Real-time hand tracking with TensorFlow.js and MediaPipe
 - Visual feedback for gesture recognition
 - Color palette for selecting drawing colors
+- Manual brush size control via UI slider (not controlled by hand gestures)

 ### Feedback System
 - User feedback form for bug reports, feature requests, and general feedback
-- Email notifications for submitted feedback
+- Email notifications for submitted feedback (development mode only logs email details)
-- Confirmation emails to users
+- Confirmation emails to users (not sent in development mode)
 - Secure form handling with validation and sanitization
+- Rate limiting to prevent abuse (maximum 5 submissions per hour)

 ## How can I edit this code?